tomiyee/appinventor-sources/appinventor/docs/markdown/reference/other/googlesheets-api-setup.md

     + [The Sheet Name](#the-sheet-name)
     + [The Grid ID](#the-grid-id)

+Note: If you are only going to read from the Google Sheets document, and not edit or write data to the document, you can skip the process of making a Service Account.
+The only requirement is that the Google Sheets document is shared such that anyone with the link can read the document.

 # Create a Service Account

-As of 2015, Google started to require that developers identify oneself when using a Google API.
-This includes reading data from a public Google Sheets Document.
-Thus, in order to identify oneself, developers must create a project and use either an API key or Service Account.

 In this tutorial, we will be creating a Service Account, a user account that’s created to interact with a specific piece of software or service.
 In our case, this specific piece of software is the Google Sheets API.
 You can then reuse this Service account for other apps made with App Inventor.

 ## 1. Create a Google Developer Account